LogoOsome

 Dropshipping opens you up to a world of sellable products and allows you to start your very own ecommerce brand.
 Your profit will come from the percentage markup you add on to the wholesaler’s price, so dropshipping is a volume game.

-1. Start a wholesale business
+2 Start a wholesale business

 A wholesale business is a rung up the ladder from dropshipping and great for those who’d prefer to be a little more involved.
 If you have a good eye for finding great deals on products, you can buy products in bulk and sell them at a retail price for a profit.
 Most grocery stores work this way, but wholesale isn’t just for boxes of cereal.
 Let’s say there’s a popular item that isn’t yet widely available in Singapore; you could invest in the bulk stock of an item and be responsible for getting it into your clients’ hands.
 It needs a little more cash upfront, but the profit you make can reflect this.
 Fast-moving consumer goods could make 40% profit; furniture and clothing, 50%; and jewellery, 60%.

-1. Begin freelancing
+3 Begin freelancing

 If you’re working in a service industry role where your weekly hours fluctuate, freelancing could help turn any spare hours and skills you have into cash.
 Plus, depending on what you’re offering to do, it could be that all you need is a laptop.
 You can offer writing, graphic design, photography, web development, and more services.
 Starting out is simple too.
 Sign up to a website like Upwork, add some examples of your work or a link to your portfolio, and your hourly rate, and you’re good to go!

-1. Promote other brands as an affiliate marketer
+4 Promote other brands as an affiliate marketer

-As an affiliate marketer, you can earn a commission by promoting other people's products.
+As an affiliate marketer, you can earn a commission by promoting other people's products on different social media platforms.
 You may be better off dropshipping the products yourself in some cases, but there are companies like Shopify and Amazon that will pay you a pretty penny if you can send new customers their way.
 You can also integrate affiliate marketing into another business you’re running on the sideline.
 Let’s say you make YouTube tutorials or have your own podcast; including a link to a partner’s site could help to boost your income.
 It’s a tough nut to crack, so it’s a good idea to read up on it.
 This Forbes article could help you turn affiliate marketing into a successful side hustle.

-1. Launch a print-on-demand store
+5 Launch a print-on-demand store

-1. Start blogging
+6 Start blogging

-If you have a passion for writing and sharing your knowledge, starting a blog can be a great side hustle.
+If you have a passion for writing and sharing your knowledge, starting a blog can be a great idea.
 And blogging can be so much more than just the written word nowadays.
 Photographers and filmmakers are raking in extra income by sharing their advice on the internet about their craft.
 Over a quarter of the world’s websites are blogs, so finding your niche and voice will help you rise to the top.
 Passion goes a long way, too.
 Write what you want to read and gain a base of like-minded readers.
 The same goes for any creative pursuit.
 Who knows what blog topics Singapore is missing out on?
-It could be the perfect side hustle for you if you’ve got a unique perspective.
+It could be the perfect choice for you if you’ve got a unique perspective.

-1. Sell information products
+7 Sell information products

 If you have a level of expertise in a topic, it’s a waste to keep it to yourself.
 Why not consider creating and selling e-books and courses or running seminars on topics you're knowledgeable about?
 Maybe you’ve got an impressive collection of traditional Singaporean recipes that the world needs to know about, or you’ve devised the perfect workout plan with proven results.